rust-lang/rust/src/doc/rustc-dev-guide/src/traits-lowering-rules.md

 }
 ```

-We will produce a number of program clases.
+We will produce a number of program clauses.
 The first two define
 the rules by which `ProjectionEq` can succeed; these two clauses are discussed
-in detail in the [section on associated types](./traits-associated-types.html).
+in detail in the [section on associated types](./traits-associated-types.html),,
+but reproduced here for reference:

     // ProjectionEq can succeed by normalizing:
     forall<Self, P1..Pn, Pn+1..Pm, U> {